Welcome the ZANAC Randomizer Beta! When I was a kid, ZANAC was always one of my favorite NES games. It introduced me to the shootemup genre.

 order of the areas inside each block will be randomized, but the blocks will still play out in order.
 In other words, if you enable this option, you will play through Areas 1 through 4 in some

 random order, then Areas 5 through 8 in some random order, and finally Areas 9 through 12 in random order.
-The second caveat is that Area 12 will always be Area 12, because of special data
+The second caveat is that Areas 11 and 12 will always be Areas 11 and 12, because

 Shuffle area background music